bkkuan/tp/docs/DeveloperGuide.md

         Use case resumes at step 2.

-**Use case: UC10 Mark the task as completed, in progress, or yet to start**
+**Use case: UC10 Update the task as completed, in progress, or yet to start**

 **MSS**

 1. Manager <ins>list tasks (UC2)</ins>.
-2. Manager requests to mark a task as completed, in progress, or yet to start.
+2. Manager requests to update a task as completed, in progress, or yet to start.
 3. TeamScape mark the task by the given status.

     Use case ends.